Updated: Mar 10

 Staying in Adult state can help us avoid many conflicts, whether at home or work.
 When you feel yourself reacting emotionally it means you're entering your Child state.
 It's up to you to change it.
 One way to over come this is to remind yourself what state you would like to be in or how (un)helpful your behaviour will be in given situation.

-If you're a parent you will experience all sorts.
+Being a parent you will experience all sorts.
 I'm trying to be honest with my daughter when I act like a child so she knows we can all get into different states and there is no shame in it.
 In fact instead of an argument escalating we can laugh at my immature behaviour but also teach my children that nobody is perfect and we all have days when we want to act like a two year old.
 As long as we can bounce back.

 Awareness is a powerful tool to deal with many issues.
 It is the unknown that often makes us agitated because we don't know what to fix.
 Behaviour can be complex but in many cases it's pretty straight forward.
 If someone you're talking to responds in their Child state is it because you spoke to them from your Parent state?
 How can you move the conversation into Adult state?
 This doesn't apply in families.
 I often see those in charge behaving like parents.
 No wonder they get bunch of child like responses or another 'Who are you to tell me what to do' Parent like response.

-If you're struggling with behaviour (not medical)then , please get in touch and we can shed a bit of light into the patterns of your communication.
+If you're struggling with behaviour (not medical)then , get in touch and we can shed a bit of light into the patterns of your communication.